A graphic module that summarizes statistics about the website and its users. Widgets are displayed on the Dashboard in Yandex.Metrica

 - Uploading the file

-The means by which a user arrived at the site: from an ad, search results, social network, or other source.
+The means by which a user arrived at the website: from an ad, search results, social network, or other source.

 - Conversion rate